Dongzhi Tang Yuan (Sweet Dumplings)

 Instructions

-• To prepare syrup, boil the water in a pot.
-Add the screwpine leaves and ginger and bring it to boil on medium heat until you smell and ginger and pandan leaves aroma.
-Add sugar and let it simmer for another 15 minutes minutes.
-Add more or reduce the sugar, to taste.
+• To prepare the syrup, boil the water in a pot.
+Add the screwpine leaves and ginger, and bring to a boil over medium heat until you can smell the ginger and pandan aromas.
+Add the sugar and let it simmer for another 15 minutes.
+Adjust the sugar to taste, adding more or less as desired.
 Set aside.

-• In a big bowl, mix glutinous flour with water and knead with hands to form a dough.
-The dough is done when it doesn’t stick to your hands anymore.
+• In a large bowl, mix the glutinous flour with water and knead with your hands to form a dough.
+The dough is ready when it no longer sticks to your hands.

-• Divide the dough into 3 portions, with the plain dough the biggest portion.
-Add 2-3 drops of each food coloring to make the pink and yellow dough.
+• Divide the dough into 3 portions, with the plain dough being the largest portion.
+Add 2-3 drops of food coloring to the other portions to create the pink and yellow dough.

-• Pinch the dough into small balls and roll them in between your palms into round balls.
-Set aside on a flat surface lined with paper or a slightly damp cloth.
+• Pinch the dough into small portions and roll them between your palms into round balls.
+Set them aside on a flat surface lined with paper or a slightly damp cloth.

-• Boil another pot of water, drop the dumplings into the boiling water.
-As soon as they float, transfer them into the syrup water.
+• Boil another pot of water and drop the dumplings into the boiling water.
+Once they float to the surface, transfer them into the syrup.
 Serve immediately.

 Video